voximity/OnePlat.DiceNotation/README.md

 To install in the Visual Studio UI, go to the Tools menu > "Manage NuGet Packages".
 Then search for OnePlat.DiceNotation and install it from there.

+Read more about this release in our [Release Notes](ReleaseNotes.md).

 # Usage
 OnePlat.DiceNotation has a couple of different modes that it can be used in depending on how you want to build up the dice expression: